Dorothy2020/portfolio-hackathon/README.md

 <section id="portfolio">	Displays projects using a Swiper slider, with project titles, links, and hover effects.

-<section id="contact">	Contact form for visitors to reach out.
-Includes fields for name, email, message, and a submit button.

 <footer>	Social links, copyright info, and footer navigation.